nitikasehgal/Me-Card/README.md

 # Me-Card

-A card to display user's information for contact includes user image,phone number ,and mail id Basic card built with Flutter which can display your information as the way you like
+Basic user-card built with Flutter which can display user's information as the way they like with image,name,profession,mobile number and email id.